bcrisologo/request-form/README.md

 # Request-Form with Administrator Authorization
-A simple request form template for businesses that provide services.
+A simple request form template for businesses that provide services to clients.
+An administrator is also created to access the submitted forms that are restricted access from the general public.

+* **Update (06/04/2020):**
-**Update (06/04/2020):** Added sort by 'First', 'Last', 'Organization', or 'Date' table headers.
+  * Added sort by 'First', 'Last', 'Organization', or 'Date' table headers.

+* **Update (06/07/2020):**
-**Update (06/07/2020):** Updated page to include Search from Forms List page.
+  * Updated Forms List page to include Search through Names and Organization fields.

-**Update (06/14/2020):**
+* **Update (06/14/2020):**
   * Added an "Admin Login" feature that restricts access of the submitted forms list ('/forms') unless Admin user has inserted credentials.
   * All pages (except for the Success page and the Login page) have a navigation bar placing the "Company Name"
   * All pages that has access to the database has a "Logout" button on the navigation bar.

 Default index page as shown below.
 ![](https://github.com/bcrisologo/request-form/blob/master/public/images/default-index-page.png)